nodech/gpg-setup/readme.md

 After we have finished all key generation, we can store our master key to someplace safe.
 And remove it from our device.

+*Note: After moving master private key to external device you can change the passphrase again so you don't use same passphrase for your master key and everyday use keys.*

 #### Export keys to external device
 You can have your master key on airgapped computer or export it to secure place and only load it using strict environments, e.g. No internet liveusb and etc.